SunCoastConnection/TheRealLibreEHR/docker/README.md

 We created a separate script for development use and that use is documented in this README.
 Both scripts have a `help` command, or by calling `docker/dev` or `docker/run` with no arguments.

-It allows you manage the lifecycle of the containers for LibreHealth EHR.
+It allows you manage the lifecycle of the containers for Libre EHR.

 **Note**: This is geared towards Linux users.
 You should install the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you are using Windows 10.